 Fixing bad credit is difficult, but it’s usually not complicated.
 Pay down any high debt balances, make monthly payments on time, and fix any other obvious problems in your credit reports (or wait them out).
 With good behavior, all credit scores will eventually begin to recover.

 It’s usually best to take on the problem yourself, too.
 Most credit repair companies are more trouble than they’re worth, and some are outright scams.
-If you don’t want to go it alone but also don’t trust credit repair companies, consider consulting with a credit counselor.
-They can serve as a guide in the process and are usually free.
+If you don’t want to go it alone but also don’t trust credit repair companies, consider consulting with a nonprofit credit counseling agency.
+A credit counselor can serve as a guide in the process and are usually free or charge a minimal monthly fee.